The Foods I Eat When My IBS Flares Up

 My other default choice when I need filling up is a bowl of porridge, made from rolled oats (oatmeal), almond milk and a little sugar, occasionally with a little dried fruit.
 This sits very well in my belly and fills it right up.
 While the porridge is a breakfast food, I’ll eat it at any meal of the day if it’s what I think will work best.
 So yes, even for dinner!

 How do I make sure I'm getting enough nutrients?

 I know that my food choices when I’m not feeling great aren’t nutritionally balanced – they’re mostly carbohydrates or eggs – but that doesn’t bother me.

-The bread I eat is a multigrain bread, and the brown rice and rolled oats are wholegrains, which means they’re a good source of energy and fibre.
-And eggs are loaded with protein, vitamins and minerals, so are good choices too.
+The bread I eat is a multigrain bread, and the brown rice and rolled oats are whole grains, which means they’re a good source of energy and fiber.
+And eggs are loaded with protein, vitamins, and minerals, so are good choices too.